kiran123-stack/MindPluse/README.md

 * **Reference Study**: *The Effects of Typing Demand on Emotional Stress, Mouse and Keystroke Behaviours* (Lim et al., 2015).
 ---

-## 🛡️ "Zero-Knowledge" Security Architecture
+## 🛡️ "Server-Side Encryption at Rest" Security Architecture

 We prioritize user privacy by ensuring that even the developers cannot read your private reflections.